-GMCB reviews each ACO's budget annually, with a Board decision on the proposed budget before the ACO performance year begins (usually on January 1).
+After working with their provider network and Board of Managers to design a budget that reflects their strategic plan, ACOs submit their budget to the GMCB for annual review.
+The GMCB must issue a decision on the proposed budget before the ACO performance year begins (usually on January 1).
 The annual ACO budget review process provides an opportunity to assess the ACO's programs, which are expected to facilitate Vermont's shift toward value-based care, as well as the cost of administering these programs.
 This includes, but is not limited to, a review of ACO financial and quality performance to date, the ACO's investments in infrastructure and direct programming for health improvement and payment reform, the ACO's administrative and operational costs, the ACO's contractual relationships with payers and providers, and the alignment of ACO activities and strategies with the state's objectives as stated under the Vermont's All-Payer Model Agreement with the federal government.
+Standards of review are different depending on the ACO's size, with a threshold of 10,000 lives.
 The Board monitors ACO activities and performance throughout the year to ensure compliance with the requirements of budget approval conditions.